campfireunion/docs/docs/1.0/flipside/references/menu-overview.md

 ## Panels

-Each submenu in Flipside Studio is implemented as a floating panel.
+Each submenu in Flipside is implemented as a floating panel.

-These panels give you access to all aspects of Flipside Studio, such as accessing your motion capture recordings, projects, characters, and more.
+These panels give you access to all aspects of Flipside, such as accessing your motion capture recordings, projects, characters, and more.

 Each panel is broken down into the following sections, from top to bottom: